junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch/SPN-Glimpses-amid-tears-whole-novel.md

 Dean rushes to him, "There you are."

-For all his concern, Cas looks well.
+For all his concerns, Cas looks well.
 In this current form as he is -- whatever that form is called when he is just a cloud of light inside his mind.
 He looks a little tired, and a little -- a lot -- worried, with the tight burrow between his eyebrows.
 But all things considered, he looks fine.
 No wounds, no scar, no cuttings, and no twisting and distortion.
 Not like any of the dreams and nightmares Dean has been having.
 He looks okay, and normal.
 And utterly human.

 Dean spreads his arms and pulls Cas into a hug.
 His brain produces the sensation of warmth and solidness of a body for him, even if he knows nothing is physical now.